Taking the Summer Off

 When kids are out of school and therapies slow down, what do you do?
 Do you plan a vacation?
-Spend more time at the water park?
-Or feel guilty that your child may not be getting the services and therapies that he needs to keep up with his development?
+Go fishing or take the family to a ball game?
+Or do you feel guilty that your child may not be getting the services and therapies that he needs to keep up with his development?

 As a mom of a little boy with many developmental challenges I believe that guilt comes hand in hand with the job.
 We second guess ourselves all the time.
 Should we follow the advice of doctors or our gut instinct?
 Are we on the right track or should we shift gears?